Mini Slot Machine

 ---|---|---|

-embassy‑executor | Async runtime | Runs cooperative tasks on the Pico |
+embassy‑executor | async runtime | Runs cooperative tasks on the Pico |

-embassy-time | Timers within async developement | Different pauses |
+embassy-time | timers within async developement | Different pauses |

 embassy-rp | RP2350 hardware abstraction | GPIO, UART, I2C, etc. |

-rand | Utilities for random number generator | Used in software part that controls game flow |
+rand_pcg | random elements | Used in software part that controls game flow |